 The Museum of Danish America is located on a 35-acre property in Elk Horn.
 Both the buildings and the grounds invite visitors to explore the cultural heritage and natural landscape of Iowa’s Danish Villages.

 Constructed in 1994, the museum’s main building features three floors of exhibits, including temporary exhibits on fascinating topics from around the country.
-Guests can interact with several of our exhibits, including a touchscreen kiosk near Victor Borge’s first piano that tells the story of the renowned comedian and pianist, a model of a WWII-era Danish fishing boat that children can climb inside, and a multimedia room that features exclusive video content.
+Guests can interact with several of our exhibits, including a touchscreen kiosk near Victor Borge’s first piano that tells the story of the renowned comedian and pianist and a multimedia room that features exclusive video content.
 Many of the museum’s 40,000 collection objects can be seen in Visual Storage, a stunning room on the lower level that has glass walls on three sides and allows visitors to see pieces that would otherwise be behind closed doors!

 The 8,000-square-foot James R. and Cecilia Christensen Curatorial Center was completed in the fall of 2014 and provides office space for the curatorial staff, a loading dock, a quarantine area for incoming objects, an exhibit preparation workroom, and climate-controlled storage for large objects, furniture, textiles, and institutional archives.
 The center has an innovative green roof planted with 17 different prairie grasses and forbs that complement the Jens Jensen Prairie Landscape Park.